 PS: I’m pretty sure R-rated movies have changed drastically since I was in middle school.
 I recall them being much more tame than they are now.

 Speaking of kids, this recipe was made with my kids in mind.
-They love all things pizza (what kid doesn’t?) and I wanted to create a recipe that we could prepare together (or at least I assumed they would love it….read on…).
-I tried to create a homemade hot pocket, although I haven’t had one since middle school so I can’t promise they’re a perfect copycat, but I can promise you don’t have to put them in a creepy silver and cardboard tube in the microwave.
-These are definitely doughier than your traditional store-bought Hot Pocket, thanks to the use of biscuit dough.
+They love all things pizza (what kid doesn’t?) and I wanted to create a recipe that we could prepare together, or, at least I assumed they would love it…but read on.
+I tried to create a homemade hot pocket, even though I haven’t had one since middle school, so I can’t promise they’re a perfect copycat.
+I can promise that you don’t have to put them in a creepy silver and cardboard tube in the microwave.
+These homemade hot pockets are definitely doughier than your traditional store-bought Hot Pocket, thanks to the use of biscuit dough.
 This was intentional, because doughier = better.

 Instead of pizza sauce, I used Red Gold Diced Tomatoes with Basil, Garlic and Oregano.
 I don’t know about you, but I don’t always have pizza sauce on hand.
 I do always have diced tomatoes on hand, however.
 And these tomatoes are perfect because they already come loaded with all the seasoning you need for a great flavorful sauce.
 A quick little visit to the blender gets these tomatoes ready to fill in as pizza sauce.
 You can also use an immersion blender if you have one available!

-These are super fun to make with your kids – get them involved in rolling out the dough and pressing together the edges with a fork.
-And they’re a great, easy, thing to make in the chaos of the holidays!
+These homemade hot pockets are super fun to make with your kids – get them involved in rolling out the dough and pressing together the edges with a fork.
+And they’re an easy lunch or snack to make in the chaos of the holidays!
 Take a minute to enjoy life and some homemade hot pockets before running off to the next thing.
 (Also fun to make with the kids are these vegetarian taco cups!)

 Used in this recipe: